What you always wanted to know and weren’t afraid to ask!

 Q: Is this a cash only event?

 A: Nope!
-For 2013 we’ve had some help from our bank, and have 3 terminals for your speedy debit transaction checkout.
+For 2014 we expect to have at least 3 terminals for your speedy debit transaction checkout.

 Q: What happens if my bike doesn’t sell?

 A: As part of registering your bike for the sale, you leave us a cell or land number that we can reach you at so that we can call you if your bike doesn’t sell.
 The agreement to sell form also gives the option to donate it to a local cycling group.
 We only have the venue for the day, and after a reasonable number of attempts to contact you, we take the bike home.
 So, please don’t leave your bike with us and then leave town – unless it’s a super nice bike.

 A: While we believe that cycling is important for kids, our focus is on getting adults riding, keeping adult bikes in service, and making it possible for people to buy new bikes after selling their good bike, conveniently and safely with us.
 We’ll be looking at hooking-up with the Bike Xchange folks who run the mostly kids bikes sale / swap at St. Cecilia School.

 Q: What will the prices of the bikes be?

 A: Bikes will be $50 – $3000.
 Sellers set the price, but we encourage them to price it to sell.

 Q: I’ve got a Special Edition bike that has never been ridden.
 It’s a collectors item and I want $500 for it.
 Will it sell?